geobreed/zettelnotes/insight/Reason For Change.md

 ---
 The source to finally adjust to new lifestyle.
 The research and lessons in the source book came from addiction fields that challenge initial assumption.

-The core of helping professions with some that can be defined as:
+The core of helping professions can be defined as pieces of puzzle that can be called:
 - [[Natural Change Effects]]
 - [[Brief Intervention Effects]]
 - [[The Dose Effects]]